A no dig vegetable garden is the easiest way to grow your own, delicious food.

-Once you've decided to embark on a no-dig gardening journey, it's very easy to maintain.
+Once you've decided to embark on a no dig gardening journey, it's very easy to maintain.
 As the layers decompose, they will sink and compact.
 A fresh layer of compost and/or aged manure is only needed once or twice a year, but you can keep adding organic matter via a chop and drop method.

 When removing spent plants, chop them at the base.
 Don't rip the rootball out of the soil.
 By keeping the roots in the soil you're keeping the food source for the microorganisms.

 Unless the plant was diseased, it can be chopped up and allowed to decompose right where it is, in situ.
 Spent plants make a great green mulch layer to add to the soil.
 It is a beautiful cycle of growing, harvesting and returning the plant to the soil.